Building & Living:

 +++ Please note: the webinar will be held in German +++

-How can living labs contribute to creating affordable housing?
-The platform “Building & Living” , in collaboration with the Karlsruhe Institute of Technology (KIT), presents a new mapping tool.
-An interactive map showcases living labs and selected innovative best practice examples.
+How can living labs contribute to creating affordable housing in urban areas?
+The platform “Building & Living” by acatech, in collaboration with the Karlsruhe Institute of Technology (KIT), will present a new mapping tool.
+An interactive map showcases living labs and selected innovative best practice examples in Germany.

 Online via Webex